DFedReweighting: A Unified Framework for Objective-Oriented Reweighting in Decentralized Federated Learning: DFedReweighting

 \section{DFedReweighting}

-We propose \textbf{DFedReweighting}, a unified framework (illustrated in Algorithm~\ref{framework}) designed to tackle key challenges in DFL system during the final aggregation stage of each learning round.
-The proposed framework leverages the fact that each client in a DFL system can pursue its objective through a objective-oriented reweighting aggregation.
-Specifically, the framework first computes preliminary aggregation weights based on \textbf{\textit{target performance metric (TPM)}} obtained from auxiliary datasets constructed using local data.
-These weights are then refined using \textbf{\textit{customized reweighting strategy (CRS)}}, resulting in the final aggregation weights.
-We summarize the framework in four steps:
+We propose \textbf{DFedReweighting}, a unified aggregation framework (Algorithm~\ref{framework}) to address key challenges in DFL systems through objective-oriented reweighting at the final stage of each learning round.
+The core insight is that each client can steer its own learning behavior by assigning aggregation weights that reflect its local objective, rather than relying on default, objective-agnostic schemes.
+Specifically, for each client kk k, the framework first evaluates a \textit{target performance metric} (TPM) on a compact auxiliary dataset constructed from local data, yielding preliminary aggregation weights.
+These weights are subsequently refined by a \textit{customized reweighting strategy} (CRS) to produce the final aggregation weights.
+The framework proceeds in four steps:

-\textbf{Step 1 (Construct Auxiliary Dataset $\mathcal{A}_k$)} Compared to a FL system, where a central server receives all client updates without holding any data itself~\cite{abyane2022mda}, DFL allows each client to validate the received updates using its own local training data.
-However, using the entire local training dataset to validate updates is a waste of resources (CPU, GPU, storage, power, etc).
-Therefore, we only need to sample part of the local training dataset to achieve the purposes of verification and update.
-Then, the first step of the proposed framework involves \textbf{randomly sampling} a subset of the local training dataset to form an auxiliary dataset $\mathcal{A}_k$.
-This sampling ensures that the auxiliary dataset maintains a similar distribution to the original local training dataset while reducing resource consumption, particularly for model inference.

-\textbf{Step 2 (Obtain Preliminary Weights $M_k$)}.
-In a DFL system, every client has the flexibility to determine how to aggregate information.
-Unlike traditional FL systems, where aggregation is performed solely on the server side, each client in a DFL system independently carries out aggregation.
-In such systems, client heterogeneity---such as differences in computational resources, data volume, and network conditions---necessitates the use of autonomous aggregation strategies.
-The framework first computes preliminary weights based on target performance metric (TPM) obtained from auxiliary datasets $\mathcal{A}_k$.
-Thus, after obtaining $\mathcal{A}_k$ in Step 1, client $k$ evaluates the performance of all received model updates $\mathbf{W}_m^k$ and it own trained model based on $M_k$.
-The performance can be measured by accuracy, loss, or other objective-specific metrics that help the client achieve its objective.

-\textbf{Step 3 (Calculate Final Aggregation Weights $V_k$).} Reweighting-based aggregation offers a principled solution.
-When presented with a wealth of knowledge, clients can selectively absorb information that is most relevant to their objectives.
-In a DFL system, each client receives updates from its neighbors, which represent diverse sources of information, and thus gains the autonomy to determine how to update its local model.